 useStyles() - Styles

 Styling is an important part of the design of a web application.
 Qwik is responsible for loading the style information when a component is mounted.
-Use useStyles$()
+Use useStyles$() to tell Qwik which style should be loaded.

 Why not inline styles?